oitee/oitee.github.io/_posts/2021-10-19-event-and-processing-time-semantics.md

 <img src="/assets/images/chart_out_of_order_event_2.png" alt="Out of Order Event" border="1px" width="100%"/>

-Now, lets say the system has progressed further and the last processing timestamp when a post was published is 11:30.
+Now, let's say the system has progressed further and the last processing timestamp when a post was published is 11:30.
 Say, during a subsequent system run (at 12:00), a post is encountered with an event timestamp of 10:45.
 Now, this post will not get published, as it's event timestamp is earlier than the processing timestamp when the system last published a post.

 <img src="/assets/images/chart_complete.png" alt="Snapshot of all out of order events" border="1px" width="100%"/>

-From the above, three conclusions can be drawn. **First**, the system will always fetch in order events. **Second**, the system will always fetch out of order events which have a timestamp in the future (i.e., greater than the current processing timestamp). **Third**, whether an out of order event bearing a timestamp earlier than the current processing timestamp will be published or not, will be dependent on the processing timestamp when the system last published a post.
+From the above, three conclusions can be drawn:
+- **First**, the system will always fetch in order events.

+- **Second**, the system will always fetch out of order events which have a timestamp in the future (i.e., greater than the current processing timestamp).

+- **Third**, whether an out of order event bearing a timestamp earlier than the current processing timestamp will be published or not, will be dependent on the processing timestamp when the system last published a post.
 This makes the system **non-deterministic when it comes to such posts.**

 ## Decoupling event time and processing time